You can draw your deferred Local Government Pension Scheme (LGPS) pension benefits at the following times:

 For those who left after 1 April 1998

-From 1 April 2014 your Normal Pension Age is linked to your State Pension Age (but with a minimum age of 65).
-The normal pension age for benefits built up in the LGPS before 1 April 2014 is, in most cases, 65.
+From 1 April 2014 your normal pension age is linked to your State Pension age (but with a minimum age of 65).
+The normal pension age for benefits built up in the LGPS before 1 April 2014 in most cases is 65.

 That means if you apply for your pension at 65, all of your membership that you built up before 1 April 2014 would be paid at an unreduced level, but if you had some membership after 1 April 2014, a small reduction may apply just for that part.

 For those who left before 1 April 1998

 If you left the LGPS before 1 April 1998, your Normal Retirement Date (NRD) could be 60, may still be 65, or fall somewhere in-between.
 It's determined by when you joined the scheme, and when, if you had stayed in the scheme, you would have built up 25 years membership.
 This is how it’s worked out: